Skip to main content

 A Matter of Western Digital Privilege

-In a recent conversation about IPv6 adoption at a Western technology company, a familiar scene played out.
+In a recent conversation about IPv6 adoption at a Western technology company, I witnessed a familiar scene play out.
 Engineers and architects discussed IPv6 implementation as an optional future consideration rather than an immediate necessity.
 'We don't really need it yet', was the prevailing sentiment.
 This perspective, common among Western organisations, reveals a profound blindspot born of privilege – one that unconsciously perpetuates digital inequality on a global scale.

 The prefix limit in Azure Route Server and how it's counted